Alex-JI-zc/STAT3060_website/README.md

 <div align=center><img src="./these.images/image-20230111164335387.png" alt="image-20230111164335387" style="zoom:100%;" /></div>

-However, note that the search for keywords here takes **==14 seconds==**, which is a long time and is not feasible in practice.
+However, note that the search for keywords here takes **14 seconds**, which is a long time and is not feasible in practice.
 This problem will be analyzed later in the paper.

 #### Full-Text Content Searching